Nepal

 Regulation of Accountancy Profession

-ICAN’s responsibilities include, but are not limited to (i) determining initial professional development and continuing professional development; (ii) conducting professional examinations; (iii) issuing Chartered Accountant Membership Certificates and Certificates of Practice; (iv) developing and maintaining a separate registry for each class of members; (v) operating an investigative and disciplinary system; (vi) ensuring compliance with accounting and auditing standards developed by the Accounting Standards Board and the Auditing Standards Board; (vii) issuing guidance; and (viii) setting rules of professional conduct.
+ICAN’s responsibilities include, but are not limited to (i) determining initial professional development and continuing professional development; (ii) conducting professional examinations; (iii) issuing Chartered Accountant Membership Certificates and Certificates of Practice; (iv) developing and maintaining a separate registry for each class of members; (v) operating an investigative and disciplinary system; (vi) ensuring compliance with accounting and auditing standards developed by the Accounting Standards Board and the Auditing Standards Board; (vi) issuing guidance; (vii) setting rules of professional conduct; (viii) establishing a Quality Assurance Board (QAB) to carry out QA reviews.

 Article 16 of the Nepal Chartered Accountants Act 1997, as amended in 2004, protects the designations of Chartered Accountant and Registered Auditors.
 Both categories of professional accountants must be members of ICAN.

-In order to offer auditing services as a Registered Auditor, Chartered Accountant members must obtain a Certificate of Practice from ICAN.
+To offer auditing services as a Registered Auditor, Chartered Accountant members must obtain a Certificate of Practice from ICAN.
 Candidates for the Certificate of Practice must have (i) acquired a Chartered Accountant Membership Certificate and (ii) completed at least three years of practical training in auditing under a qualified Chartered Accountant with a Certificate of Practice.
-Those who were licensed by the Office of the Auditor General prior to the enactment of the Nepal Chartered Accountants Act 1997, as amended in 2004, are also entitled to practice as auditors and are referred to as Registered Auditors.

 -